MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/flex-layout-extensions.md

 ## Order

 The `Order` extension method allows you to change the order that the children of the FlexLayout are arranged.
 Setting this property overrides the order that it appears in the `Children` collection.
-For further detail refer to the[Microsoft documentation](/dotnet/maui/user-interface/layouts/flexlayout#order).
+For further detail refer to the [Microsoft documentation](/dotnet/maui/user-interface/layouts/flexlayout#order).

 ## Shrink